 - In a court case, information is considered relevant only if it can be used to prove or disprove an important fact or issue in your case.
-See the Checklist of information to include in an affidavit or bring to court to help you figure out:
+See What to include in an affidavit or bring to court to help you figure out:

 - what to include in the background section and

 - what's relevant to your case.

 3. Use plain language:

 - You don't need to use complicated or legal-sounding language.

 4. Keep your details concise (short) and directly related to what you're asking the judge to order.

 - Use the checklist of What to include in an affidavit or bring to court to help you organize your information.
 Headings and subheadings can be helpful.

 - Put each fact or piece of information in its own paragraph.

 - Number each paragraph and list the facts: